rvanco/Projet_info_Schrodinger_M1/README.md

   The file "Schrodinger.py" regroups all the functions we are using to obtain results.
   This file includes the numerical method (Numerov).

-  The file "exemples.ipynb" regroups all the different potentials we used and some results we got.
+  The file "exemples.ipynb" regroups different exemples of the use of the functions defined in Schrodinger.py, mainly the code we used in order to generate the results presented in the report.
+Those exemples are explained and commented.

-  The file "Schrodinger_alternative.ipynb" is another way to answer the problem with the function and the result on the same file.
+  The file "Schrodinger_alternative.ipynb" is another way to answer the problem with the functions and the results on the same file.